 4. Eat More Fiber

 There are many types of fiber.
 Some of them have various benefits, while some of them cause digestive problems.
-For higher HDL levels, adding certain types of fiber to your diet is important.
+How to increase hdl with fiber: For higher HDL levels, adding certain types of fiber to your diet is important.

 Beta-glucan fibers that can be found mainly in oats and barley are effective in increasing HDL levels and decreasing LDL levels.